solidjs/solid-start/docs/routes/core-concepts/actions.md

 # Actions

 One question you will likely have when developing any sort of app is "how do I communicate new information to my server?".
 The user did something.
 What next?
-Solid's answer to this is _actions_.
+Solid Router's answer to this is _actions_.

 Actions give you the ability to specify an async action processing function and gives you elegant tools to help you easily manage and track submissions.
 Actions are isomorphic and generally represent a `POST` request.